shreyansh-2003/IPL-Team-Finishing-Position-Prediction-Project/README.md

 ### 2. create_bowling_stats_dataset()
 Function to iterate through all the teams and years, and create the batting dataset by calling the "scrape_bowling_stats_espn()" function created earlier.

+> # Data Pre processing

+Some of the techniques applied within data pre-processing are:
+1. __Handling NA values__: After analyzing the missing values for both batting and bowling columns, I have found that if a player has not batted or bowled in a particular season, all of their corresponding batting and bowling columns have missing values.
+Hence, it is reasonable to assume that these missing values are not actual values but rather an indication that the player did not bat or bowl in those matches.
+Therefore, I will fill all of these missing values with 0, which is a common practice in such cases, and an accurate depiction.
+2. __Adding new columns__
+3. __Data Type Casting__
+4. __Ordinal Encoding__
+5. __Label Encoding__
+6. __Robust Scaling__
+7. __PCA (Principal Component Analysis)__

+> # Classification Models

+__Hypothesis:__ Winning or success rate in a team sport like cricket, football does not entirely depend on the individual performance of the player, rather a team wins or performs well when most of the players of that team plays exceptionally good.<br>

+The calssification models used (from sci-kit learn) in tandem for the project include:
+1. __KNN__ (KNeighborsClassifier)
+2. __Random Forest__ (RandomForestClassifier)
+3. __Decision Tree__ (DecisionTreeClassifier)
+4. __Logistic Regression__ (LogisticRegression)
+5. __Naive Bayes__ (GaussianNB)
+6. __SVM__ - Support Vector Machine (SVC)

+GridSearch CV is used for extensive hyperparameter tuning.